Jeffser/Alpaca/README.md

 Go to `~/.var/app/com.jeffser.Alpaca/config/server.json` and change the `"local_port"` value, by default it is `11435`.

 ### Backup all the chats
-The chat data is located in `~/.var/app/com.jeffser.Alpaca/config/chats.json` you can copy that file wherever you want to.
+The chat data is located in `~/.var/app/com.jeffser.Alpaca/data/chats` you can copy that directory wherever you want to.

 ### Force showing the welcome dialog
 To do that you just need to delete the file `~/.var/app/com.jeffser.Alpaca/config/server.json`, this won't affect your saved chats or models.